 While, in a perfect world, every team member would fully approve a project plan, we know that’s never the case.
-When you’re managing a project, you’ll encounter roadblocks and wishlists for new ideas to implement.
+When you’re managing a project, you’ll encounter push-back on plans, roadblocks to approaches, and wishlists for new ideas to implement.
 This makes for ample opportunity for disagreements to arise.

 The sooner you handle these disagreements, and the more diplomacy you inject into the situation, the smoother the rest of the project should go.